Double Duty: "Cross-over" history (1960–1993)

 The Indianapolis 500 debuted in 1911, and from its onset, was scheduled in conjunction with Memorial Day.
 In 1960, Charlotte Motor Speedway was completed, and the inaugural World 600 was scheduled for Memorial Day weekend as well.
 However, for 1960, it was postponed until June 19 in order to ready the facility.

 Starting in 1961, both Indy and Charlotte were scheduled around Memorial Day.
 Through the 1960s, the Indy 500 was normally scheduled for Memorial Day proper (May 30) regardless of the day of the week.
 When May 30 fell on a Sunday, the Indy 500 was moved to Monday May 31.
 At Charlotte, the World 600 was to be scheduled for the Sunday closest to Memorial Day.
 Thus for more than a decade, the two races were held on different days of the week.
 This prompted a handful of NASCAR regulars to attempt to race in the Indy 500.
 On a few occasions, drivers were able to "cross-over" and compete in both events, or skip the race at Charlotte in favor of Indy.

 The NASCAR points system utilized at the time, as well as the structure of the schedule itself, differed substantially from modern times.
 The system was much more forgiving of drivers who missed a single race, which is why some drivers chose to skip Charlotte altogether.

 In 1971, the Uniform Monday Holiday Act took effect, and began to alter the respective schedules for the races.
 Starting in 1974, the Indy 500 was permanently moved to the Sunday of Memorial Day weekend.
-Thus from 1974 to 1992, the races were scheduled for the same day, and at roughly the same starting time.
-Therefore, drivers were not able to compete in both events.
+Thus from 1974 to 1992, the races were scheduled for the same day, and at roughly the same starting time, prohibiting drivers from competing in both events.
 Furthermore, in 1975, the NASCAR points system was overhauled, and became much more unforgiving to drivers missing individual races.
 Very few NASCAR regulars would choose to skip Charlotte, which was emerging as one of the crown jewels on the Winston Cup calendar.

 Starting in 1985, the World 600 secured the sponsorship of The Coca-Cola Company, and henceforth became known as the Coca-Cola 600.